distribution-explorer/distribution-explorer.github.io/_sources/discrete/hypergeometric.rst.txt

 Story
 -----

 Consider an urn with :math:`a` white balls and :math:`b` black balls.
 Draw :math:`N` balls from this urn without replacement.
-The number white balls drawn, :math:`n`, is Hypergeometrically distributed.
+The number of white balls drawn, :math:`n`, is Hypergeometrically distributed.

 ----